 Purchasers of oil and gas lease parcels are required to comply with all applicable federal, state, and local laws and regulations, including obtaining all necessary permits prior to any lease development activities.

-77 parcels were nominated.
 Stipulations attached to the lease, restrictions deriving from specific, nondiscretionary statues, and such reasonable measures may be required to minimize adverse impacts to other resource values (43 CFR 3101.1-2).